F5Networks/f5-cloud-failover-extension/docs/userguide/azure.rst

 Network Interfaces
 ``````````````````
-For address failover you need two distinct tags:
+For address failover you need the following tag(s):

 - Deployment scoping tag: the key and value can be anything.
 The example below uses ``f5_cloud_failover_label:mydeployment``.
 - NIC mapping tag: the key is static but the value is user-provided and must match the corresponding NIC on the secondary BIG-IP.
 For example, ``f5_cloud_failover_nic_map:<your value>``.